-The following is a guest post from SB as part of Yakezie blog swap.
+The following is a post from SB as part of Yakezie blog swap.
 SB blogs at One Cent at a Time, where he writes about getting ahead in life which includes personal finance and productivity related topics like How to be Rich and Saving Environment.
 Read my post at One Cent at a Time today.

 The topic of the blog swap for today is best travel tips I ever received.
 For me, it’s very difficult to put only one, various travel tips I got that helped me in the past.
 Let’s have a little discussion on few of them.